-An applicant for an employee work permit is disqualified for any of the following reasons:
+An applicant for an employee work permit is disqualified if the applicant is described by any of the following:

-- (a) Failure of the applicant to clearly establish eligibility and qualification in accordance with this chapter. - (b) Failure of the applicant to provide timely information, documentation, and assurances required by this chapter or requested by any state official, failure of the applicant to reveal any fact material to the qualification, or the supplying of information that is untrue or misleading as to a material fact pertaining to the qualification criteria. - (c) Conviction of a felony, including a conviction by a federal court, a court in another state, or a court in another country, for a crime that would constitute a felony if committed in California. - (d) Conviction of the applicant for any misdemeanor involving dishonesty or moral turpitude within the 10-year period immediately preceding the submission of the application, unless the applicant has been granted relief pursuant to Section 1203.4, 1203.4a, or 1203.45 of the Penal Code.
-However, the granting of relief pursuant to Section 1203.4, 1203.4a, or 1203.45 of the Penal Code shall not constitute a limitation on the discretion of the department or affect the applicant's burden under subdivision (b). - (e) Association of the applicant with criminal profiteering activity or organized crime, as defined by Section 186.2 of the Penal Code. - (f) Contemptuous defiance by the applicant of any legislative investigative body, or other official investigative body of any state or of the United States, when that body is engaged in the investigation of crimes relating to gambling, official corruption related to gambling activities, or criminal profiteering activity or organized crime, as defined by Section 186.2 of the Penal Code. - (g) The applicant is less than 21 years of age. - (h) The applicant was an officer or director of, or, in the judgment of the commission, had the authority to exercise significant influence over decisions concerning the operation of, an entity that has knowingly and intentionally accepted a bet, or engaged in transactions related to those bets, from any person in the United States on any form of Internet gaming after December 31, 2006, except as authorized by this chapter or comparable federal or state law in the jurisdiction in which the bet was accepted or in which a financial transaction related to the bet or transaction was located, or has been the holder of a direct or indirect financial interest in a person or entity that has accepted that bet, unless the applicant presents clear and convincing evidence of both of the following: - (1) That the acceptance of the bet or engagement in the transaction was not knowing or intentional. - (2) That the bet was accepted or the transaction was engaged in notwithstanding reasonable efforts by the service provider, its affiliate or subsidiary, to exclude bets from persons located in a jurisdiction in which it was not licensed or authorized to accept bets.
+(a) The applicant failed to clearly establish eligibility and qualifications in accordance with this chapter.

+- (b) The applicant failed to timely provide information, documentation, and assurances required by this chapter or requested by any state official, or, with respect to a licensed applicant, failed to reveal any fact material to qualification, or supplied information that is untrue or misleading as to a material fact pertaining to the suitability criteria. - (c) The applicant has been convicted of a felony, including a conviction by a federal court or a court in another state or foreign jurisdiction for a crime that would constitute a felony if committed in California, except that a conviction of a felony involving the hunting or fishing rights of a tribal member while on his or her reservation shall not be included among the class of disqualifying felonies. - (d) The applicant has been convicted of a misdemeanor in a jurisdiction involving dishonesty or moral turpitude within the 10-year period immediately preceding the submission of the application, unless the applicant has been granted relief pursuant to Section 1203.4, 1203.4a, or 1203.45 of the Penal Code.
+However, the granting of relief pursuant to Section 1203.4, 1203.4a, or 1203.45 of the Penal Code shall not constitute a limitation on the discretion of the department or affect the applicant's burden. - (e) The applicant has associated with criminal profiteering activity or organized crime, as defined in Section 186.2 of the Penal Code. - (f) The applicant has contemptuously defied a legislative investigative body, or other official investigative body of a state or of the United States or a foreign jurisdiction, when that body is engaged in the investigation of crimes relating to poker, official corruption related to poker activities, or criminal profiteering activity or organized crime, as defined in Section 186.2 of the Penal Code. - (g) The applicant is less than 21 years of age. - (h) The applicant has been convicted in a court of competent jurisdiction of a felony consisting of either having accepted a bet over the Internet in violation of United States or California law, or having aided or abetted that unlawful activity.